erikaris/301/cronbachs_alpha.md

 ### Reporting:

-Include in your methods section:
+Include in the methods section:
 ```
 "Engagement items showed good internal consistency (Cronbach's α = X.XX).
 Item-total correlations ranged from X.XX to X.XX, indicating that each